synaesthetik/launchtab/README.md

 ### Planning Wizard

 1. **Step 0**: Check if you have enough context
-2. **Step 1**: Describe the problem and success criteria
+2. **Step 1**: Define the problem with clear WHO/WHAT/WHY framework
-3. **Step 2**: List your 3 biggest challenges
+3. **Step 2**: Identify constraints using Theory of Constraints
-4. **Step 3**: Break down into components
+4. **Step 3**: Break down into components/actions/flow stages
-5. **Step 4**: Choose your starting strategy
+5. **Step 4**: Choose your starting strategy (Walking Skeleton, Risk-First, or Value-First)
-6. **Step 5**: Create JIRA tickets with title and description
+6. **Step 5**: Create actionable JIRA tickets with SMART criteria
-7. **Step 6**: Review and export your plan
+7. **Step 6**: Review your plan and next steps

 ### Creating JIRA Tickets

 After completing the wizard:
+- Click the "🚀 Create in JIRA" button to open all tickets in your browser
-- Each ticket has a "Create in JIRA" button
+- Each ticket opens in a new tab with pre-filled title and description
-- Click to create the ticket directly in your configured JIRA project
+- Review and submit each ticket in your JIRA instance
-- Tickets are created with the title and description you provided
+- Works with SSO and Okta-protected JIRA instances
-- View the created ticket link after successful creation

 ## Security

-- Credentials are stored securely in Chrome's sync storage
+- Settings are stored locally in Firefox's storage API
-- API tokens are never exposed in the UI (password field)
+- No API tokens or credentials required
-- All API calls use HTTPS
+- JIRA integration uses URL parameters to open pre-filled tickets
+- You authenticate directly with your JIRA instance in your browser
-- No data is sent to third-party servers (direct JIRA API calls only)
+- No data is sent to third-party servers

 ## Files Structure